What is the difference between a visit to the ER and routine checkups at the doctor’s office?

 What is Google Search Console?

-Google search console (formerly known as Google Web master Tools) is a set of free webmaster tools and resources offered by Google Incorporation to monitor health of your website and its presence in search results.
-It is like a doctor who checks your website’s health on a regular basis and gives prescriptions in case of potential dangers.
-Moreover, these tools and resources analyze the data sets and inform you about all the bits that can help you keep your website alive in search results.
+Google search console (formerly known as Google Webmaster Tools) is a set of free webmaster tools and resources by Google that help you monitor your website’s health and presence in search results.
+These tools analyze data sets and inform you about potential dangers with ways to eliminate them.
+They also provide other useful information to help you keep your website alive and kicking in search results.

 Integration of Google Search Console on Your website

 The first step in getting acquainted with Google Webmaster Tools and using it for your site is integration.
 (Duh!)

 Here’s how to do it in 3 simple steps.